silky/chrisdone-homepage/posts/lockharts-lament.markdown

 > and you virtually guarantee that the education establishment will suck
 > the life out of it.
 School boards do not understand what math is,
 > neither do educators, textbook authors, publishing companies, and
-> sadly, neither do most ofthe problem is so enormous, I hardly know
+> sadly, neither do most of our math teachers.
+The problem is so
-> where to begin.
+> enormous, I hardly know where to begin.

 ## Conclusion